TheThingSystem/steward-ios-library/README.md

 You may want to grab the latest version of the [ZXingObjC](https://github.com/TheLevelUp/ZXingObjC) library directly their GitHub project, although it currently needs a [small fix](https://github.com/TheLevelUp/ZXingObjC/pull/112) to work correctly.

+In either case you will need to add the following frameworks to your project

+* AVFoundation.framework
+* CoreGraphics.framework
+* CoreMedia.framework
+* CoreVideo.framework
+* ImageIO.framework
+* QuartzCore.framework

+if they are not already present.

 ##Example Code

 The library ships with [example code](https://github.com/TheThingSystem/steward-ios-library/tree/master/Examples) illustrating use of both the Thing and Client portions of the library.